Timeline

 23rd February 1946

 John 'Jack' Birnie passes away after a short illness.
 The co-founder and former distiller at Glen Albyn and Glen Mhor, was the managing director of Mackinlay's & Birnie Limited.
-He was 92 at the time of his death and noted to be 'the oldest distiller in Scotland'.
+He was 91 at the time of his death and noted to be 'the oldest distiller in Scotland'.
+His final resting place is at Tomnahurich Cemetery near the distillery.

 23rd March 1946